mstocco/mariostoc.co/content/traininglog/20230409-challenge2023-11weeksout.md

 ### NOTES
 Moving Time: **275 Mins** &nbsp; Ride: **92 km**

-Left on the Goose and I could feel [yesterday](javascript:flick('fri');) still in my legs.
-I pressed on looking at the grey sky to the west.
+West on _The Goose_ and I could feel [yesterday](javascript:flick('fri');)
+lingering in my legs.
+I pressed on looking at the foreshadowing grey sky.
-I reached the Sooke Road crossing with 15 minutes until my turnaround time.
-That turnaround point came and went and I pressed on.
+I reached the _Sooke Road_ crossing with 15 minutes until my turnaround time.
+That turnaround point came and went as I pressed on.
 I was feeling pretty good, I had lots of very sugary water and gels and the weather was tolerable.